OSSSC-edu/supply-chain.github.io/README.md

-# Open source software supply chain security
+# Open-source Software Supply Chain Security

 We use [just the docs](https://github.com/just-the-docs/just-the-docs) as a theme for this page.